KrishShah1912/Heart-Disease-Classification/README.md

-🫀 Heart Disease Classification – End-to-End ML Pipeline
+🫀 Heart Disease Classification – Using Machine Learning

 This project presents a complete machine learning pipeline for predicting heart disease using clinical data.
 It demonstrates data preprocessing, exploratory analysis, model training, hyperparameter tuning, and performance evaluation—all wrapped in a clean, reproducible workflow.